socheatsok78/buildkit-nix/README.md

-> [!IMPORTANT]
-> This project is still in early development and may not be stable.
-Use at your own risk

 ## About
 An experimental BuildKit frontend for building Nix Flakes as Dockerfile.

-[Source]
+[Source] | [Docker Hub] | [GitHub Container Registry]

+> [!IMPORTANT]
+> This project is still in early development.
+>
+> The frontend is designed to be used with BuildKit and Docker Buildx, which allows for building Nix Flakes as Docker images.
+It supports multi-platform builds, build cache for Nix store and Docker layers, and customization through build arguments and secrets.

 ## Image